|

 still, I didn’t like this.
 I’m

 a writer.
-I like using words.
+I like

 like saying

-interesting things, and putting them in an interesting way.
+interesting things and putting them in an interesting way.
 The

 answer I wanted to give accomplished

 that.
-The answer I did give
+The answer I

 was barely

 verbal.
-It communicated
+It

 essentially

 nothing.
-But the manner in which
+But the

-uttered it was evocative of confidence, whereas what I wanted to say
+I delivered it was evocative of confidence, whereas what I wanted to say

 was